snowyu/abstract-object/README.md

 myObj = createObject(MyObject, 1, 2)

 # if you do not wanna use `AbstractObject.create`, you MUST remember this:
-# even the constructor is empty, you should can the parent's constructor manually.
+# even the constructor is empty, you should call the parent's constructor manually.
 # myObj = new MyObject()

 class MyObject